 How to cook perfect Jhuri Aloo Bhaja?

-- Curry Leaves: 2 medium-sized stems with leaves
+- 30 Curry Leaves from 2 medium-sized stems with leaves

 - Wash potatoes thoroughly.
 Do not remove the skin of potatoes while shredding those.

 - Using the shredder, shred Potatoes one by one.